hernandanielzamora/Hello-Microverse/README.md

   2 - Select the https tab and copy the url provided. <br></br>
   3 - Use the git clone command in the root of the folder where you will save the project.<br></br>

-Note: For more information you can visit <a href="https://docs.github.com/es/get-started/getting-started-with-git/about-remote-repositories" target="_blank">this link</a> and <a href="https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop" target="_blank">this link</a>.
+Note: For more information you can visit <a href="https://docs.github.com/es/get-started/getting-started-with-git/about-remote-repositories" target="_blank">About remote Repositories</a> and <a href="https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop" target="_blank">Adding and cloning repositories</a>.

 ### Prerequisites